Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 +962 7 9834 2051

 Mysterious Petra is an amazing man-made city, carved into the rock, whose beauty is a combination of the work of skilled craftsmen and the wealth of colors of nature itself.
-The ancient city is more than 2000 years old, but it never ceases to amaze and amaze travelers from all over the planet.
+The ancient city is more than 2000 years old, but it never ceases to fascinate travelers from all over the planet.

 In 1978, Petra was declared a World Cultural Heritage Site by UNESCO, and in 2007 it was named one of the Seven New Wonders of the World.